SteliosGeorgalas/Spam-Classifier/README.md

 # SpamClassifier
-Messages Spam/Ham Classifier Api using FastApi/Docker
+Spam/Ham Classifier Api using FastApi/Docker

 ## Want to use this project?